Introduction

 Next Steps

 If you’re interested in exploring additional examples of flows, we have a variety of recommendations in our examples repository.
-Here are four specific flow examples, each showcasing unique use cases to help you match your current problem type to a specific example:
+Here are five specific flow examples, each showcasing unique use cases to help you match your current problem type to a specific example:

 1. Email Auto Responder Flow: This example demonstrates an infinite loop where a background job continually runs to automate email responses.
 It’s a great use case for tasks that need to be performed repeatedly without manual intervention.
 View Example